cxmeel/BasicState/examples/roact-wrapped-counter/README.md

+# roact-wrapped-counter
+This example can be synced-in using Rojo or directly inserted by downloading the attached `.rbxm` or `.rbxmx` model file.

 # Usage with Roact
 With `v0.1.0`, using BasicState with Roact is as simple as wrapping components with the experimental `:Roact()` method.
 This overrides the `:init()` and `:willUnmount()` methods of your component to create bindings to your BasicState store, handle state changes, and disconnecting events when unmounting.

-This example can be synced-in using Rojo or directly inserted by downloading the attached `.rbxm` or `.rbxmx` model file.

 ```lua
 local BasicState = require(path.to.BasicState)